fscottfoti/togethermap-help/docs/customization.md

 ## Customization

 All the customization discussed here will be made on the collection settings page, which can be reached by clicking the "Edit" icon on the collection page.
 The "Edit" icon will only be avialable if you have owner permissions on the collection.
-Once you're on the "Edit" page you will need to click the down arrow at the button of the page to get to the expert settings discussed here.
+Once you're on the "Edit" page you will need to click the down arrow at the bottom of the page to get to the expert settings discussed here.

 As a word of warning, a modest amount of programming is requried to customize the templates in TogetherMap.
-This will likely be configurable in the interface in the future, but programming is the only completely general solution that takes advantage of some wonderful open source tools that have been made available on the web.
-As you will soon see, the basics can be done with no previous programming knowledge, and with only the basics you can do some very powerful things in TM.
+As you will soon see, some of the basics can be done with modest amount of programming knowledge, and with the framework described here you can do some very powerful things in TM.

 ## Shapefiles

 Shapefiles are the lifeblood of GIS.
 Although TM isn't GIS, we can start with shapefiles because shapefiles are the most common way to 1) define a shape and 2) associate attributes with a shape.
-That's good because we *will* want to associate attribtues with a shape.
 In our example, let's say we have a set of shapes, each of which has a name, description, and image url.

+**It's worth digressing here to point out that executing a couple of provided Python scripts is the easiest way to get shapefiles into and out of TM (and is required for large shapefiles).
+This is documented on the [GitHub Page](http://github.com/mapcraftlabs/togethermap).**

 ## JSON